puppetlabs/puppet-docs/source/puppet/4.3/reference/modules_installing.markdown

 3. Move the *.tar.gz wherever you choose.
 4. Run `puppet module install` against the tar.gz.

-Note that without internet access on the node, you will also have to manually install any dependencies.
+As mentioned in the instructions for [installing from a tarball](#installing-from-a-release-tarball), when installing on a node without internet access, you must manually install any dependencies.

 ## Finding Modules